JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in

-We fit the SEDs of the 12 sources (eleven with {\it JWST}/NIRCam photometry and the one with high S/N {\it HST}+{\it Spitzer} photometry) with rest-frame UV to optical photometry using the Bayesian galaxy SED modelling and interpreting tool BayEsian Analysis of GaLaxy sEds ({ BEAGLE}, version 0.20.4; \citealt{Chevallard2016}).
-The { BEAGLE} set up and SED fitting procedures are mainly described in \citet{Endsley2022c} and we briefly summarize in the following. { BEAGLE} utilizes a combination of the latest version of \citet{Bruzual2003} stellar population synthesis models and the \citet{Gutkin2016} photoionization models of star-forming galaxies with the { CLOUDY} code \citep{Ferland2013}.
+We fit the SEDs of the 12 sources (eleven with {\it JWST}/NIRCam photometry and the one with high S/N {\it HST}+{\it Spitzer} photometry) with rest-frame UV to optical photometry using the Bayesian galaxy SED modelling and interpreting tool BayEsian Analysis of GaLaxy sEds (\textsc{beagle}, version 0.20.4; \citealt{Chevallard2016}).
+The \textsc{beagle} set up and SED fitting procedures are mainly described in \citet{Endsley2023a} and are briefly summarized in the following. \textsc{beagle} utilizes a combination of the latest version of \citet{Bruzual2003} stellar population synthesis models and the \citet{Gutkin2016} photoionization models of star-forming galaxies with the { CLOUDY} code \citep{Ferland2013}.
 We assume a constant star formation history (CSFH), allow the galaxy age to vary between $1$~Myr and the age of the Universe at the given spectroscopic redshift with a log-uniform prior.
 We adopt a \citet{Chabrier2003} initial mass function (IMF) with a stellar mass range of $0.1-300\ M_{\odot}$ and allow the metallicity to vary in the range $-2.2\le\log{(Z/Z_{\odot})}\le-0.3$ ($Z_{\odot}=0.01524$; \citealt{Caffau2011}).
 The interstellar metallicity is set to equal to the stellar metallicity with dust-to-metal mass ratio fixed to $\xi_{\rm{d}}=0.3$ for ease of comparison with previous SED studies (although we note we will take a different approach when modeling the NIRSpec data).
 We put an upper limit on metallicity of $0.5\ Z_{\odot}$ to avoid uncommon solutions of near-solar metallicity in reionization-era galaxies.
-The ionisation parameter $U$ is adjusted in the range $-4.0\le \log{U}\le-1.0$.
+The ionization parameter (the ratio of the number density of ionizing photons to the number density of hydrogen atoms in the H~{ II} regions; \citealt{Penston1990}) $U$ is adjusted in the range $-4.0\le \log{U}\le-1.0$.
 We adopt log-uniform priors for $Z$ and $U$.
 We assume the Small Magellan Cloud (SMC) extinction curve \citep{Pei1992} to account for the dust attenuation and the $V$-band optical depth $\tau_{V}$ is allowed to vary between $0.001$ and $5$ with a log-uniform prior.
 Finally, we adopt the prescription of \citet{Inoue2014} to include the absorption of IGM.
 When fitting the SEDs, we remove fluxes in filters that lie blueward of Ly$\alpha$ to avoid introducing the uncertain flux contribution from Lyman series emission and absorption.
 The best-fit model with observed SED of each source in presented in Fig.~\ref{fig:sed}.